gost-dom/browser/CONTRIBUTING.md

 - Optional: Create a `readme` describing the project, particularly if different actions depend on different browser APIs.

+Regarding ESM bundles, Gost-DOM will ignore `type="module` on `<script>` tags, and will treat it as a class script source.
+So as long as the script doesn't `import` other modules, it should be fine.

 #### Things to consider:

 - Can the framework be grouped into layers of functionality?